colincoghill/oasisqe/README.md

 of other users.

 Feel free to download the software, as it is, and try it out.
 If you find it useful, use it!
-Right now it's mostly complete, but there are a few bugs making a fresh install somewhat error prone.
+Right now it's mostly complete, but there may be a few bugs in things like statistics.
 I'm working through that at the moment, along with some sample content.

 If you have any suggestions or improvements, feel free to contact me.